spdermn02/TouchPortal_AdvancedHold_Plugin/README.md

     - "Stop All Holds"
       - Will killy held actions currently running and set state back to 0
-  - Added Known Issues to README
+  - Added Known Issues to README v1.2.0
+  - added in Broadcast Message Event Handling
+    - Will run the "Stop All Holds" action to force stop all hold counters
 ```

 ## Known Issues